 Over the years she has taught private voice to students of all ages as well as directed choirs and vocal ensembles.
 Angie encourages students to find their style whether it is pop, musical theatre , classical , country or jazz.
 She has prepared vocal students for exams with the Royal Conservatory of Music as well as worked with students who just want to learn voice for fun.

 Her passion is to have students “find their voice” and enjoy the gift of music.
 She encourages students to lay the ground work of proper breathing and vocal technique,expanding their music theory with sight reading skills and then working on building a repertoire that will suit their voice.
 Angie believes it takes time to develop your voice and style.
 She likes to see her students actively participating in opportunities to sing and share their music with others.
-Students will build confidence and grow as a singer and individual.
+Students will build confidence grow as a singer and an individual.

 Be on time.

 Students must be on time for lessons.
 Please give the instructor notice if you will not be at a lesson.
 Angie will only make up two lessons for the music year if she has been given 24 hr. notice.

 Please bring to each class: